nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 Back to the cladology work.
 I wish there is a statistical trend to see.
 Also, I am running a test run for hybpiper using the new Angiosperm353v2.0 for our artificial mix data.
 I use a full run here to recover all of the genes from the assembly.

+A full run for over 700 species in the tree is a huge load for HPCC right now.
+The HybPiper step is fast but the alignment and tree construction is super slow.
+I manually checked some trees and find out that the prediction is not bad for our current data.
+However, I need to change some code for the later work in the python script because the current reference naming system is different from previous 70 species panel.